Latest posts by Larry Rothman (see all)

 Photo Via Flickr by Kevin Harper

-Always ask your broker to check the possibility of your windows being potentially blocked especially if you have a view on the parking lot, or a low built usually one to four stories commercial structure such as garage, gas station or a store.
+Always ask your broker to check the possibility of your windows being potentially blocked especially if you have a view on the parking lot, or a low usually built one to four stories commercial structure such as garage, gas station or a store.
 These types of sites invite developers to build hotels, rental and condominium buildings of the heights equal or greater than existing buildings on the block.
-However, if nearby buildings are rental, co-op or condo buildings with more than 20 units and rent stabilize tenants rest assure that it will be extremely difficult for the developer to overcome these existing limitations and it will require a substantial additional layout of cash to buy the tenants out and dealing with the city.
+However, if nearby buildings are rental, co-op or condo buildings with more than 20 units and rent stabilized tenants rest assure that it will be challenging for the developer to overcome these existing limitations and it will require a substantial additional layout of cash to buy the tenants out and to deal with the city.

-That is also why it is very important to have an experienced well-seasoned broker on your side.
+That is also why it is essential to have an experienced well-seasoned broker on your side.
 The right broker will only negotiate a better price but also will look out for potential future problems after all an experienced broker has a wealth of knowledge and expertise.